 What to Buy

-- Toys and games: Classic wooden toys, puzzles, and board games are always a hit at Christmas markets.
-They offer a fun and often educational gift option for children.
+- Toys and games: Classic wooden toys, puzzles, and board games.

 - Walk, cycle and use public transport to get around.